Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Use/Notes
 <ul>
   <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building</li>
-  <li>Objects can be added and removed at will simply by toggling the associated gameobject with a ParentObject script on/off in the hierarchy(dont click them if they are complex objects), but they will take time to appear as the acceleration structure needs to  be rebuilt</li>
+  <li>Objects can be added and removed at will simply by toggling the associated gameobject with a ParentObject script on/off in the hierarchy(clicking on parent objects with complex objects for children will lag), but they will take time to appear as the acceleration structure needs to  be rebuilt for them</li>
   <li>If you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it(Does not need to be reloaded for Naive tracing)</li>
   <li>If you use normal maps, they need to be in unity normal map format</li>
-  <li>To set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing gets ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have decided this was a good compromise)</li>
+  <li>To set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing gets ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have thought this was a good compromise instead of creating a custom material)</li>
-  <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated</li>
+  <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated, otherwise the normals for blendshapes might be wrong</li>
 </ul>
 ## MagicaVoxel Usage
 <ul>